mrkvon/livegraph/README.md

 # livegraph
-app for creating and sharing concept map
+app for creating and sharing concept maps